Berserk-Games/Tabletop-Simulator-API/docs/behavior/book.md

 ##Member Variables

-Like [Object member variables](../object.md#member-variables), Books have their own member variables.

 Variable | Description | Type
 -- | -- | :--
 <a class="anchor" id="page_offset"></a>page_offset | The page numbers displayed in the Custom PDF UI are offset by this amount. | [<span class="tag int"></span>](../types.md)